 - Auth Password

-- With these four items we can now throw away (not really, but disconnect) our Sagemcom and get into our Cisco SPA112 or SPA122 to configure some settings.
+- With these four items (which includes our decoded password) we can now throw away (not really, but disconnect) our Sagemcom and get into our Cisco SPA112 or SPA122 to configure some settings.
 So fire up a web browser and log into your SPA112 so we can punch in some settings.

 - Setup the SPA112 generally with a static IP address, the correct timezone, DNS servers, region etc. After this is all done head over to the Voice menu item and click on ‘SIP’ on the left hand menu.
 Here we will configure RTP Packet Size to 0.030.
 I find this seems to work best on Optus VoIP especially for fax.